At the core of the Roman Empire was their engineering prowess, and most notable of all their infrastructure advances was the Roman arch.

-Why was the arched bridge so crucial to the roman empire, and what structural properties of the arch have that enabled roman architecture to survive relatively in-tact even to modern times?
+Why was the arched bridge so crucial to the Roman empire, and what structural properties of the arch have that enabled Roman architecture to survive relatively intact even in modern times?

 An arch bridge was, and is, so revolutionary to structural design because the elements of which function almost entirely in compression.
 Due to the distribution of both dead and live loads on arches, stresses are always translated in compression, allowing for materials such as rock, or unreinforced concrete, to be used effectively.
 If you know anything about concrete’s and rock’s material strengths, you likely know that neither function practically in tension loading.
 Nowadays, concrete beams are reinforced with rebar to allow for tension loading, but the Romans didn’t have that ability.

 As an arch’s radius of curvature increases, it begins to behave slightly more like a beam, therefore low compression forces or tension forces, begin to appear on the underside of the arch.
 The Pantheon, still the biggest unreinforced concrete dome structure in existence is estimated to have been the largest domed structure the Roman’s could have built without collapse.

 Examining how much load an arched bridge can hold is a little tricky.
 Since all of the components of an arch function in compression loading, the maximum loading values of any given arch is essentially equivalent to the shearing point of any material.
 Granite, for example, would be a far better arch construction material that sandstone.
 Even still, the ability for arches to hold load is far beyond any other structural element, even those today.